santhoshb-msft/amp-leadgen2hubspot/README.md

-This Azure function project can help integrate Azure Marketplace Offer Leads in to you HubSpot CRM.
+This Azure function project can help integrate Azure Marketplace Offer Leads in to a HubSpot CRM.